-Distributions from the trust, other than those properly reported by the trust as exempt-interest dividends for California Personal Income Tax purposes, will generally be subject to the California Personal Income Tax.
-Please note that all distributions from the trust, including California exempt-interest dividends, received by taxpayers subject to the California Corporation Tax Law may be subject to the California franchise tax and the California income tax, You generally will be subject to tax for purposes of the California Personal Income Tax, and the California franchise and income taxes imposed on taxpayers subject to the California Corporation Tax Law on gain recognized on the sale or redemption of shares of the trust.
-Interest on indebtedness incurred or continued to purchase or carry shares of the trust, if the trust distributes California exempt-interest dividends during a year, is generally not deductible for purposes of the California Personal Income Tax.
+Distributions from the California Trust, other than those properly reported by the California Trust as exempt-interest dividends for California Personal Income Tax purposes, will generally be subject to the California Personal Income Tax.
+Please note that all distributions from the California Trust, including California exempt-interest dividends, received by taxpayers subject to the California Corporation Tax Law may be subject to the California franchise tax and the California income tax.
+You generally will be subject to tax for purposes of the California Personal Income Tax, and the California franchise and income taxes imposed on taxpayers subject to the California Corporation Tax Law on gain recognized on the sale or redemption of shares of the California Trust.
+Interest on indebtedness incurred or continued to purchase or carry shares of the California Trust, if the California Trust distributes California exempt-interest dividends during a year, is generally not deductible for purposes of the California Personal Income Tax.

 Neither the sponsor nor its counsel have independently examined the RIC Shares, the Bonds or the opinions of bond counsel rendered in connection with the issuance of the Bonds.
-Ownership of shares in the trust may result in other California tax consequences to certain taxpayers, and prospective investors should consult their tax advisors.
+Ownership of shares in the California Trust may result in other California tax consequences to certain taxpayers, and prospective investors should consult their tax advisors.